capjamesg/indieweb-search/README.md

 Thank you also to every member of the IndieWeb community.
 The support from community members is helping to make this search engine more effective.

+### Icon Set Attribution

+All icons used in featured snippets for "rel me" queries are from Paul Robert Lloyd's [socialmediaicons](https://github.com/paulrobertlloyd/socialmediaicons) repository.
+These icons are used in accordance with the Creative Commons Attribution-Share Alike 3.0 license under which the icons are licensed.
+Appropriate attribution is also listed on search pages where the icon set is used.

 ## License

 This project is licensed under the [MIT license](LICENSE).